the-peon-project/peon-docs/manual/docs/development/05_cli.md

 # CLI

-A handy CLI to manage PEON services remotely (as well as to provided extended access/control)
+A handy CLI to manage PEON services remotely (as well as to provide extended access/control)

 ## Installation